as00paf/Kasa/README.md

 ![Screenshot 5](https://github.com/as00paf/Kasa/blob/master/screenshots/ps5.png "Screenshot 5")

-6. Repeat steps 4 and 5 with the macro Get Device List
+6. Repeat steps 4 and 5 with the macro Get Device List and run both of them in order

 7. Add a new folder to your configuration tree called Kasa and right-click on it to add a new macro